dechamps/ASIO401/CONFIGURATION.md

 that the QA401 hardware queue is always being drained, and hopefully stays nearly empty at all times.

-The best tradeoff between reliability and latency is likely to be 1024 samples;
-this ensures there is always some data queued on the USB host side to keep the QA401 hardware output queue nearly filled at all times.
+At 48 kHz, the best tradeoff between reliability and latency is likely to be 1024 samples; this ensures there is always some data queued on the USB host side to keep the QA401 hardware output queue nearly filled at all times.
 Smaller buffers only make sense if you care about latency.
 Larger buffers will always improve reliability and efficiency by relaxing scheduling constraints and allowing for more data to be preloaded, but come with diminishing returns.

+At 192 kHz, it is recommended to use a larger buffer size because 1024 samples implies a ~5 ms buffer processing deadline, which is likely too tight for most systems, resulting in discontinuities (glitches).

 Note that some host applications might already provide a user-controlled buffer size setting; in this case, there should be no need to use this option.
 It is